redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/2.1-kickstart-template/README.md

 {% endif %}
 ```
 {% endraw %}
-Take note that this is not part of `%pre`, it goes in the same section as the rest of of the kickstart options.
+Take note that this is not part of `%pre` declaration, but it goes in the same section as the rest of of the kickstart options.
 Check the [solutions](#solutions) section for more info.

 ### Step 4 - Creating a Call Home Playbook

-Our kickstart file will install an operating system, but doesn't yet include everything we want it to.
-After devices boot up the first time, we want them to attempt to call home and register themselves with Ansible Controller so we can automate against them.
+Our kickstart file will install an operating system, but it does not yet include everything we would like it to contain.
+After devices boot up the first time, we want them to attempt to call home and register themselves with Ansible Controller so that they can be automated.

-To accomplish this, we'll use the `%post` section of our kickstart, along with some additional options in jinja, to lay down an Ansible playbook that does the following:
+To accomplish this, we'll use the `%post` section of our kickstart, along with some additional jinja templating that will lay down an Ansible playbook performing the following:

-1. Grab the inventory ID of the inventory for our edge devices
+1. Obtain the inventory ID of the inventory for our edge devices
 2. Create a new host in that inventory for itself with current connectivity information
-3. Grab the ID of the provisioning workflow we created
+3. Obtain the ID of the provisioning workflow we created
-4. Kick off that provisioning workflow with a limit of "just itself"
+4. Kick off the provisioning workflow with a _limit_ of "just itself"

-We'll also be leveraging the `raw` capibilities of jinja so Ansible doesn't attempt to template out vars in the playbook tasks, but we do want the variables in `vars` and `module_defaults` instantiated.
+We'll also be leveraging the `raw` capibilities of jinja as enclosed by `{% raw %}` and `{% endraw %}` so Ansible doesn't attempt to template out vars in the playbook `tasks`, but we do want the variables in `vars` and `module_defaults` instantiated.

+Add the following to the bottom of the kickstart file:

 {% raw %}
 ```